zeeltagline/backend-coding-challenge/README.md

 ## Goal

-Create a simple single-page application that allows a planner to get insights into client and planning information.
+Create a simple backend application that provide API that allows a planner to get insights into client and planning information.

-You will find the corresponding data to display in `planning.json`, which contains around 10k records.
+You will find the corresponding data(Fixture) that need to be imported into database from  `planning.json`, which contains around 10k records.

 ## Requirements

+Create proper database models that can fit to the schema

 Within the application, it should be possible to

-* browse all the data that is provided in `planning.json` in a detailed view (for example table view)
-* get an overview of the data with some statistics, for at least on of the following attributes:
+* provide api(s) to get the planning data
-  * booking grade
-  * office city
-  * skills
-  * industry
-* drill down into subsets by means of filtering and/or sorting
+* api must be paginated
+* api must provide provision to filter for as many columns as possible
+* api must have search functionality to search for records
+* api should provide sorting of data

 ## Data Model